bitovi/hatchify/README.md

 overview of what each of these does:

 - `createJsonapiClient` - This is our rest client for JSON:API.
-We pass in the `baseUrl` of our backend to it, as well as a mapping of `schema: { endpoint: <url endpoint>`.
+We pass in the `baseUrl` of our backend to it, as well as our schemas.

 - `MuiProvider` - This is an MUI theme provider that we must wrap around our entire app so that our HatchifyJS components will render with the correct design system.

-- `createReact` - This function takes in our schemas and our rest client and returns an object containing components and rest functions for each schema.
+- `createReact` - This function takes in our rest client and returns an object containing components and rest functions for each schema.
   This returned object represents our entire frontend HatchifyJS app.

 Once we create our HatchifyJS app, we can pull the `Collection` component from the `Todo` key and render it.